Exactly solvable conformal field theories: Basics of 2d CFT

 where $\lambda$ and $\mu$ are complex coefficients.
 It is easy to show that $L_{n\geq 3}X{}=0$, and we compute

-Therefore, the conditions $L_1X{}=L_2 X{}=0$ for $X{}$ to be a null vector boil down to a system of 2 linear equations for the coefficients $(\lambda,\mu)$.
-The vanishing of that system's determinant determines the conformal dimension $\Delta$ as a function of the central charge $c$,
+Therefore, the conditions $L_1X{}=L_2 X{}=0$ for $X{}$ to be a singular vector boil down to a system of 2 linear equations for the coefficients $(\lambda,\mu)$.
+The system has a nonzero solution if and only if its determinant vanishes, which amounts to

 Solving CFTs will lead to fairly complicated formulas, which would become even more complicated if we tolerated a square root at this early stage.
-To get rid of the square root, we rewrite the central charge in terms of the parameter $\beta$ such that
+To get rid of the square root, we introduce a new notation for the central charge: a parameter $\beta$ defined by